 Relationship strain compounds sexual problems.
 Partner sleep disruption from snoring creates additional relationship stress and intimacy difficulties.

-Sleep apnea treatment improves sexual function in 75% of patients.
-CPAP therapy normalizes hormone levels while improving energy and mood.
+Treatment improves sexual function in 75% of patients.
+Continuous positive airway pressure therapy normalizes hormone levels while improving energy and mood.

 Gastroesophageal reflux disease occurs in 58% of sleep apnea patients.
-GERD affects sleep quality while sleep apnea worsens acid reflux through pressure changes.
+GERD affects sleep quality while the condition worsens acid reflux through pressure changes in the upper airway.

 Breathing interruptions create negative chest pressure.
 This pressure differential pulls stomach acid upward into the esophagus during apnea events.